Hey June!: 2021–2022: Formation and Panahon

-2023–present: Curiosity Killed the Cat
+2023–2025: Curiosity Killed the Cat

 On November 9, 2023, Hey June! released their debut album Curiosity Killed the Cat under Island Records Philippines.
-The band released multiple singles including "Sino Mali" (Who is Wrong), "Orasan" (Clock), "Lasik", "Biglang Taob"and "Asan ang Gana Ko" as carrier single.
+The band released multiple singles including "Sino Mali" (Who is Wrong), "Orasan" (Clock), "Lasik", "Biglang Taob" (Suddenly Upset) and "Asan ang Gana Ko" (Where is My Enthusiasm) as carrier singles.
 The album was produced by Darwin Hernandez and Eunice Jorge of Gracenote.

 The album was included in Billboard Philippines' list of "Top 15 Albums and EPs of 2023".
 The band gained wider recognition after winning the People's Voice Award for Breakthrough Artist at the 36th Awit Awards.
 They were also nominated for Best Performance by a Group and Best Alternative Recording for "Sino Mali".

 In 2024, the band released a single cover of "Everybody Wants to Rule the World" by Tears for Fears.

 Hey June! embarked on an active series of live performances across Metro Manila in 2025 to promote their album.
 On April 5, they performed at the iconic UP Fair: REV Music Festival held at the UP Sunken Garden, sharing the stage with major acts such as Imago and Gracenote.
 On May 8, the band performed at Hardstop Productions' held at Imajin in Marikina City.
 The event featured a lineup of emerging independent acts, including 12th Street, ischi, Eliza Maturan, Kenaniah, and SHANNi.

-In June 2025, the band headlined the Malaya Music Fest 2k25 at Okada Manila, sharing the stage with acts such as Kamikazee, Sandwich, Silent Sanctuary, and Earl Agustin, in celebration of the festival's 5th anniversary.

-On June 26, 2025, they single "Lasik" reached the number one spot on the Spotify Philippines Viral 50 chart.
+In June, the band headlined the Malaya Music Fest 2k25 at Okada Manila, sharing the stage with acts such as Kamikazee, Sandwich, Silent Sanctuary, and Earl Agustin, in celebration of the festival's 5th anniversary.
+In the same month, they single "Lasik" reached the number one spot on the Spotify Philippines Viral 50 chart.
 A narrative music video, starring Will Ashley in the lead role, was released on August 13.

+2026–present: Realidad

+In 2026, the band released the single "Sabihin Mo Lang" (Just Tell Me).
+The song was released ahead of the band's upcoming second studio album, which the group later announced was planned for release later that same year.